 See in Glossary.
 You can further refine the Physics Shape through the ColliderAn invisible shape that is used to handle physical collisions for an object.
 A collider doesn’t need to be exactly the same shape as the object’s mesh - a rough approximation is often more efficient and indistinguishable in gameplay.
 More info

 In the Project window, select the Sprite that you want to change.

-In the Inspector window, click the Sprite Editor button.
+See in Glossary window, click the Sprite Editor button.

 In the Sprite Editor window, select the top left drop-down menu and choose Custom Physics Shape.

 |Snap||Snap control points to the nearest pixelThe smallest unit in a computer image.
 Pixel size depends on your screen resolution.
 Pixel lighting is calculated at every screen pixel.
 More info

 |Outline Tolerance||Use this to control how tightly the generated outline follows the outline of the Sprite texture.
 At the minimum value (0), the Sprite Editor generates a basic outline around the Sprite.
 At the maximum value (1), the Sprite Editor generates an outline that follows the pixel outline of the Sprite as closely as it can.|

 |Generate||Click to automatically create a physics shape outline.|

 First open the Sprite Editor for your selected Sprite.
 Then, select Custom Physics Shape from the upper-left drop-down menu in the editor.